Taylor and Hinds is an award winning Tasmanian based architecture practice, which was formed by Poppy Taylor and Mat Hinds in 2013.

-Poppy Taylor B.Env.Des, B.Arch (First Class Honours) Registered Architect.
+Poppy Taylor.
+B.Env.Des, B.Arch (First Class Honours UTAS) Registered Architect.

 With 15 years of Industry experience, Poppy has been involved in number of high-quality private sector tourism, heritage and residential projects.
 In 2011 Poppy received the AIA Tasmanian Chapter Emerging Architect Prize.
 Her acute sensibility as a practitioner is defined by her capacity to clearly communicate spatial ideas and to understand the technical means by which ideas are made into built outcomes.

-Mat Hinds B.Env.Des, B.Arch (First Class Honours) Registered Architect.
+Mat Hinds.
+B.Env.Des, B.Arch (First Class Honours UTAS) Registered Architect.

 Driven and committed to a high-quality design outcome, Mat works closely with our clients.
 He has a nuanced and technically astute architectural mind, and seeks sensitive, rigorous and affordable design outcomes.
 He has held teaching and associate lecturing and examiner positions at the University of Tasmania for over a decade, and has taught in a number of institutions internationally.

 Ken Beheim-Schwarzbach.
 Dipl.Ing, M.Arch (TU, Berlin) Graduate Architect.